Abstract

 Despite this promise, reparative multiculturalism encounters a challenge: MCPs do not straightforwardly correspond to anything “taken” in the way the bicycle does in our basic case.
 Reparative justice must address the original injustice.
 But if the original injustice did not primarily consist in taking away the things cultural rights now supply, then we cannot defend extensive MCPs on the grounds that they are what justice demands we return.
 They do not “fit” as reparation for the original historical injustice.

 Let’s sharpen the objection.
 Take again our basic example of reparative justice.
 When you steal my bicycle, justice requires that you give my bicycle back.
-This example shows our two conditions of reparative justice: (i) Reparative duties must occur between (ii) Reparative duties must address “the content”
+This example shows our two conditions of reparative justice: (i) Reparative duties must occur between the parties of the injustice (ii) Reparative duties must address “the content” of the injustice

 Fittingness Objection